RTÉ: Radio

-Now, RTÉ has a nationwide communications network with an increasing emphasis on regional news-gathering and input.
-Broadcasting on Radio 1 provides comprehensive coverage of news, current affairs, music, drama and variety features, agriculture, education, religion and sport, mostly in English but also some Irish.
-RTÉ 2fm is a popular music and chat channel which commenced broadcasting as RTÉ Radio 2 on 31 May 1979, Brendan Balfe being the first voice to be heard on the station at midday when he introduced the first presenter, Larry Gogan.
-RTÉ lyric fm serves the interests of classical music and the arts, coming on air in May 1999, and replacing FM3 Classical Music, which had catered for the same target audience and time-shared with RTÉ Raidió na Gaeltachta, an exclusively Irish language service, which first began broadcasting on Easter Sunday, 2 April 1972.
+RTÉ has a nationwide communications network with an increasing emphasis on regional news-gathering and input.
+Broadcasting on Radio 1 provides comprehensive coverage of news, current affairs, music, drama and variety features, agriculture, education, religion and sport, mostly in English but also some in Irish.
+RTÉ 2fm is a popular music and chat channel which commenced broadcasting as RTÉ Radio 2 on 31 May 1979; Brendan Balfe was the first voice heard on the station at midday when he introduced the first presenter, Larry Gogan.
+RTÉ lyric fm serves the interests of classical music and the arts, coming on air in May 1999 and replacing FM3 Classical Music; this station had catered for the same target audience and time-shared with RTÉ Raidió na Gaeltachta, an exclusively Irish-language service, which began broadcasting on Easter Sunday, 2 April 1972.

-Formerly RTÉ operated RTÉ Radio Cork (previously 'Cork 89FM' and 'RTÉ Cork Local Radio'), a local radio service in Cork, but this closed down in 2000.
+Formerly, RTÉ operated RTÉ Radio Cork (previously "Cork 89FM" and "RTÉ Cork Local Radio"), a local radio service in Cork, but it closed down in 2000.

 A slightly adapted version of Radio 1 is broadcast as RTÉ Europe on Eurobird; the main difference between this and the main FM feed is the inclusion of several programmes taken from RTÉ Raidió na Gaeltachta.
-RTE Radio is available on the UK Freesat service.
+RTÉ Radio is available on the UK Freesat service.

-DAB test broadcasts of RTÉ's four stations began on 1 January 2006, along the east coast of Ireland, also carrying the private Today FM and World Radio Network, to which RTÉ is a contributing broadcaster.
-DAB was launched to the public in late 2006, and now contains six RTÉ digital-only stations – RTÉ 2XM, RTÉ Chill, RTÉ Gold, RTÉ Junior, RTÉ Pulse and RTÉ Radio 1 Extra – as well as the four terrestrial services.
-There were also two other DAB Services, RTÉ Digital Radio News and RTÉ Choice, both of which have been shut down.
-RTÉ's radio stations are also carried on digital cable and satellite platforms in Ireland, as well as on digital terrestrial television, and RTÉ Radio 1 has been carried on shortwave in DRM during specific events, including the All Ireland finals.
+Digital Audio Broadcasting (DAB) test broadcasts of RTÉ's four stations began on 1 January 2006, along the east coast of Ireland; these broadcasts also carried the private Today FM and World Radio Network, to which RTÉ is a contributing broadcaster.
+DAB was launched to the public in late 2006 with six RTÉ digital-only stations – RTÉ 2XM, RTÉ Chill, RTÉ Gold, RTÉ Junior, RTÉ Pulse and RTÉ Radio 1 Extra – as well as the four terrestrial services.
+RTÉ also offered two other DAB services, RTÉ Digital Radio News and RTÉ Choice.
+RTÉ ceased its DAB services on 31 March 2021 because of declining usage.
+RTÉ's radio stations are also carried on digital cable and satellite platforms in Ireland, as well as on digital terrestrial television; RTÉ Radio 1 has been carried on shortwave in Digital Radio Mondiale (DRM) during specific events, including the All-Ireland finals.

-A survey carried out by the Department of Community, Rural and Gaeltacht Affairs showed that demand for an Irish-language radio station aimed at a younger audience than RTÉ Raidió na Gaeltachta was high.
-This means that RTÉ might have plans to launch such a radio station.

-In August 2009, faced with falling audience listening figures, David Quinn, organiser of the religiously motivated Iona Institute pressure group, advised that RTÉ has "alienated some of the audience it ought to be going after" and should "try to be more even-handed in its treatment of the issues of the day instead of pushing every PC cause going."
+In August 2009, faced with declining listenership, David Quinn – organiser of the Iona Institute, a religiously motivated pressure group – advised that RTÉ had "alienated some of the audience it ought to be going after" and should "try to be more even-handed in its treatment of the issues of the day instead of pushing every PC cause going."

 With the closure of Saor Raidió Chonamara ("Free Radio Connemara"), it showed the importance and it showed awareness for the Irish language.
 With this in mind, it forced RTÉ to agree to join with Raidió na Gaeltachta, which is still present today.